MCLEANS/ADC1_AVR/README.md

     ADCSRA|=(1<<ADPS2);

 ### Step 2
-Declare whether the ADC result is left or right adjusted
+Declare whether the ADC result is left or right adjusted.

     ADMUX|=(1<<ADLAR);